 You are more likely to gain traffic and improve memory retention if you keep it simple, readable, and verbally shareable.
-Regardless of whether you’re looking to share the link on social media, over the phone, in print ads, on business cards, on physical signs, or across billboards.
+It applies regardless of whether you're looking to share the link on social media, over the phone, in print ads, business cards, physical signs, or across billboards.

-As we already touched on, a branded link is much more likely to generate clicks.
-Short links also have the added benefit of shareability – they are easier for the user on the other end to read, copy, and share in their own posts.
+As we already discussed, a branded link is much more likely to generate clicks.
+Short links also have the added benefit of shareability – they are easier for users on the other end to read, copy, and share in their posts.

 This increased engagement will help your content and website gain exposure with less effort from you and your customers on the other end.

 If you share content on the internet, a URL shortener is for you.

 Any business, blogger, influencer, entrepreneur, marketer, writer, artist, etc., can benefit from URL shortening software.
 It is a great tool to have in your back pocket if you hope to create more efficient content that generates results.